yugu91/webview_cookie_manager/README.md

 A flutter library to manager your web cookies for Android(API level 9) and iOS(11+).

 ## Get started iOS
-Set minimum version for iOS to 11.0
+Recommend set minimum version for iOS to 11.0.
+Always return "null" under 11.0.

 ## How to use
 The WebCookieManager can be used directly or together with [webview_flutter](https://pub.dev/packages/webview_flutter).